 As the crew and audiences liked the character of Dr. Okun so much, Dean Devlin and Brent Spiner have gone on record to say that his character was only in a coma, when he appeared to be dead.
 This explains why Dr. Okun was able to return in the sequel Independence Day: Resurgence (2016), alive and well.

 The plot device by which the aliens were defeated is lifted from the original storyline of H.G.
 Wells's novel War Of The Worlds.
 In WOTW they were beaten by bacteria and viruses; in this film they were beaten because of a computer virus.

 When David comes up with his idea on how to fight the aliens, he stands up and motions with his hands as if putting something on his head.
 This move was improvised by Jeff Goldblum, and it was intended to be David putting his 'thinking cap' back on.

 Originally Russell Casse (Randy Quaid) flew his crop duster in the final battle, because the military had rejected him as a pilot.
 He appeared with a missile attached to the crop duster, then flew the crop duster into the alien ship.
 But when it was screened to test audiences, they felt it was too comedic, so they re-filmed the scene.

-The scene where the White House is blown up was used in the "Finale Scene" of the great movie ride at the Disney/MGM studios (now Disney's Hollywood Studios) at Walt Disney World in FL.
+The scene where the White House is blown up was used in the "Finale Scene" of the great movie ride at the Disney/MGM studios (now Disney's Hollywood Studios) at Walt Disney World in Orlando, Florida.
 After the 9/11 attacks, the scene was removed and replaced with a scene from Armageddon (1998) after guest complaints.